seanballais/seanballais.github.io/about.md

 ad: true
 ---

 Hi!
 I’m Sean.
-I write code in C/C++, Java, Python, HTML5, and CSS3.
+I primarily write code in Python and HTML5/CSS3.
 Okay, I know this is too short for an *About page*.
 So, I will elaborate more.

 First of all, my full name is Sean Francis N. Ballais.
 My friends usually call me ‘Sean.’
 I went out of my mother’s womb on May 15, 1999, and I currently reside in Tacloban City, Philippines (Yes, the one that was [hit by Super Typhoon Haiyan](/blog/remembering-haiyan/) way back in November 8, 2013).
 I currently study in University of the Philippines Visayas Tacloban College majoring in B.S.
 Computer Science.

 ![Sean Francis N. Ballais speaking during the Japan Super Science Fair 2014](/static/img/about/me.jpg)

 As mentioned before, I am a coder, better known as a (hobbyist) programmer.
-I have experience programming in C/C++, Java, Python, HTML5, CSS3, and JavaScript.
-But I have dabbled with Visual Basic (including the .Net version), C#, BASIC-256, Perl, PHP, and Ruby before.
-When I have the time, I might learn Haskell, Go, and Node.JS just to add something to my toolbox.
-If you have additional technologies you want me to try and learn, just email them to me or comment them below.
-I’ll appreciate it.
+My forte is Python, and I have working knowledge with HTML5 and CSS3.
+I also have experience with C, Java, and PHP as those were the languages used in our classes during high school and recently, college.
+C++ used to be my go-to language until I discovered Python.

+I have dabbled with Ruby, Perl, C#, Visual Basic, Node.JS, and Go before.
+However, I do not consider myself capable of building applications using any of the said languages as I have only experimented with them for a short amount of time.

 As with many other programmers, I am also political in terms of operating system preference.
 Honestly, [I prefer working with a UNIX-based system](/blog/why-linux/), most notably Linux or OS X, than working with a Windows machine.
 Windows just doesn’t give me enough power and flexibility in my opinion.
 It was a different case way back around early 2011 that I find programming in Windows easier and more preferable.
-I also advocate the use of open source technologies, because open source is awesome.
+I also advocate the use of open source technologies, because open source is amazing.

 ![Open source is awesome](/static/img/about/open-source-awesome.png)

-Back in late December 2015, I co-founded a startup called, Creatomiv, with my friends, Warren and Ray Mart.
-We are being mentored by [Francis Plaza](http://francis.ph/), a graduate from MIT.
-I was the startup’s CTO.
-Before I left, we were working on a mobile app we hoped to release on March 2016.
-From what I have been told, they missed that deadline.
-Currently, I am now working on [a 2D video game project](https://www.youtube.com/v?v=dQw4w9WgXcQ) in a startup, called [Tresmarck](http://tresmarck.com), I co-founded with my cousins.
-On the side, I also do some freelance work.

 Whenever I’m not coding, I would sometimes be seen playing sports and hanging out with friends; reading books or online articles of any topic that may interests me (IFLS, CommitStrip, Phoronix, PCWorld, YCombinator News, and Reddit, anyone?); creating art with GIMP, and/or Blender 3D; listening to podcasts; taking pictures; blogging; keeping up with the latest news; ‘hacking’ technology; or just pondering ideas for the future.
-Also, I have a [Youtube channel](https://www.youtube.com/channel/UCd8ldjuQgAOIo4uX632IHUA).
-Currently, I only have uploaded gameplay videos of indie games that I did.
-However, I am currently working on making educational videos where I teach you CS topics.
-I will upload them as soon as they are ready.

 ![A 3D tree I created using Blender](/static/img/about/art-sample.jpg)